ibrahimyasser450/Realtime-App/README.md

 **Set Up Environment Variables**

-Create a new file named .env in the root of your project and add the following content:
+Create a new file named .env in the root of your project and add the following content:<br>

 ```bash
 #Clerk